bsstahl/CognitiveInheritance/Posts/Consider-Quality-Before-Cost.md

 During the development of an application, it's essential to follow best practices and consult experts to identify areas for improvement or cost-effectiveness without compromising quality.
 Since most problems fall into a type that has already been solved many times, the ideal circumstance is that there is already a best-practice for solving problems of the type you are currently facing.
 If your organization has these best-practices or best-of-breed tools identified, there is usually no need to break-out of that box.

 In the context of Cosmos DB, you can refer to Microsoft's performance and optimization guidelines or consult with your own DBAs to ensure efficient partitioning, indexing, and query optimization.
 For instance, you can seek advice on choosing the appropriate partition key to ensure even data distribution and avoid hot-spots.
-Additionally, you can discuss the optimal indexing policy to balance the trade-off between query performance and indexing cost.
+Additionally, you can discuss the optimal indexing policy to balance the trade-off between query performance and indexing cost, and define the best time-to-live (TTL) for data elements that balance the need for historical data against query costs.
+If you are seeing an uneven distribution of data leading to higher consumption of RU/s, you can look at adjusting the partition key.
+If you need to query data in several different ways, you might consider using the Materialized View pattern to make the same data queryable using different partitioning strategies.
+All of these changes however have their own implementation costs, and potentially other costs, that should be considered.

 ## 3. Establish Cost Thresholds